 Hydrogen Station

-Powered by 100% renewable resources, the station comprises a Hydrogenics electrolyzer, first and second stage compressors capable of fast-filling to 5,000 (350bar) or 10,000 psi (700bar), 60 kg of hydrogen storage, water purification, and various cooling and control systems.
-Generating up to 60 kg of hydrogen per day to fuel 15-20 vehicles, it is the largest H2 fueling facility in the world operated by an academic institution.
-The station will provide student training, a unique feature not found anywhere else.
-The station is located next to the Engineering and Technology building.
-The station will help to develop educational programs for sustainable engineering and advanced transportation as well as to facilitate research in performance optimization and renewable power smart grid.
+Located next to the Engineering and Technology building, the Hydrogen Station is powered entirely by renewable resources.
+It features a Hydrogenics electrolyzer, dual-stage compressors for fast-filling up to 5,000 (350 bar) or 10,000 psi (700 bar), 60 kg of hydrogen storage, and integrated water purification, cooling, and control systems.
+Capable of producing 60 kg of hydrogen per day, enough to fuel 15 to 20 vehicles, it is the largest H₂ fueling facility operated by an academic institution.
+The station provides hands-on student training, supports sustainable engineering education, and enables research in performance optimization and renewable power smart grids.

 Lead Researcher: Prof. David Blekhman